Every major AI video tool compared — quality, speed, pricing, and which to use. Updated after Sora's shutdown March 24, 2026.

 You will know which AI video tool fits your workflow and budget — from 15-second clips to full production.

-TL;DR — AI video generation matured in 2026.
-Sora (OpenAI) leads on cinematic quality but remains expensive and access-limited.
-Runway Gen-3 Alpha is the production workhorse — fast, consistent, integrated with editing tools.
-Kling (Kuaishou) offers the best value for short-form social content.
-Google Veo 2 brings the strongest text-to-video coherence.
-For creators, the practical stack is Runway for editing workflows and Kling for volume.
-Sora for hero content when budget allows.
+TL;DR — AI video generation matured in 2026, then took a dramatic turn: OpenAI shut down Sora on March 24 due to unsustainable costs.
+Runway Gen-3 Alpha is now the clear production workhorse.
+Kling 3.0 (Kuaishou) offers the best value for short-form social content.
+Google Veo 3 brings the strongest text-to-video coherence with native audio generation.
+For creators, the practical stack is Runway for editing workflows, Kling for volume, and Veo 3 for hero content.

 Two years ago, AI video meant jittery 4-second clips with hands that looked like they belonged to a different species.
 That era is over.